treeverse/lakeFS/design/open/kv3-execution-plan.md

 * `graveler_staging_kv` - used by `pkg/graveler/staging`

 `graveler_repositories`, `graveler_commits` and `graveler_tags` are immutable and does not update entries, and so should be straight forward to implement over our `KV` (`graveler_commits` actually performs update for commit generation, but this is only valid for `refs-restore` which can only take place on a `bare` repo and so it is of no concern)</br>
-`graveler_branches` is currently being protected by a lock, during commit actions, and in order to support lockless commits with `KV`, the [following design](https://github.com/treeverse/lakeFS/blob/b3204edad00f88f8eb98524ad940fde96e02ab0a/design/open/metadata_kv/index.md#graveler-metadata---branches-and-staged-writes) is proposed.
+`graveler_branches` is currently being protected by a lock, during commit actions, and in order to support lock-free commits with `KV`, the [following design](https://github.com/treeverse/lakeFS/blob/b3204edad00f88f8eb98524ad940fde96e02ab0a/design/open/metadata_kv/index.md#graveler-metadata---branches-and-staged-writes) is proposed.
 However, as a first step we can implement it using a naive table lock, just to get it going, or better, a `branch-key` based locking, to prevent staging during commits</br>
 `graveler_staging_kv` creates entries based on the current branch `staging_token` and is protected from creating entries during a commit under the same lock.
-This should also be supported lockless-ly, as referred to by the above proposal, and can also be solved with naive locking, as a first step</br>
+This should also be supported lock-free-ly, as referred to by the above proposal, and can also be solved with naive locking, as a first step</br>
 Note: All the above tables (along with the late `auth_users`) are also used by `pkg/diagnostics` for diagnostics collection (RO).

 ## Iterators